vsillan/game-server-programming-course/presentations/mongodb_2.md

 If you can’t express your query with the tools described thus far, you have an option to write some JavaScript

-**$where** operator is used to pass a JavaScript expression
+**\$where** operator is used to pass a JavaScript expression

 Adds substantial overhead because expressions need to be evaluated within a JavaScript interpreter context

 JavaScript expressions can’t use an index

-For security, use of "$where" clauses should be highly restricted or eliminated
+For security, use of "\$where" clauses should be highly restricted or eliminated

 Note: